by David C. Grabbe

 Whatever the reality of that time, "persevering" or "courageously enduring" without compromising will certainly be no small accomplishment.
 Yet Christ says that because some of His people have been keeping His command to persevere, He will keep them from the worst of it.
 They have already proved their faithfulness to Him; He knows where they stand, He sees their track record with Him, and He will not require them to experience everything that the rest of humanity will suffer.

 This approach is analogous to Revelation 3:10.
 If the Christian is already faithfully persevering and resisting the spiritual foes, God may not require that he endure the very hardest test to prove what is in his heart.
-He has already proved it consistently through the course of his life.
+He has already proved it consistently throughout the course of his life.
 However, if, like a stereotypical first-year college student, he has frittered away his time, becoming involved in matters having nothing to do with college (even if they are not altogether bad things), he will have to prove where he stands.
-The final exam in this case is the Great Tribulation and Day of the Lord, so it is in our best interest that we students demonstrate to the Teacher that we are serious before the end of the semester.
+The final exam, in this case, is the Great Tribulation and Day of the Lord, so it is in our best interest that we students demonstrate to the Teacher that we are serious before the end of the semester.

 Perfect and Complete

 The word translated "kept" or "keep," used twice, plays into this.
-This word means "to attend to carefully; to maintain; to guard; to hold fast," and the way that it is used indicates reciprocity.
+This word means "to attend to carefully; to maintain; to guard; to hold fast," and the way it is used indicates reciprocity.
 We certainly want God to guard, hold fast, and carefully attend to us.
 We would prefer that He guard us and hold us fast far away from the destruction and torment that will come upon the world!
-But the flipside is that He wants us to do the same thing—keep, guard, hold fast—with regard to our responsibilities to the covenant.
+But the flip side is that He wants us to do the same thing—keep, guard, hold fast—with regard to our responsibilities to the covenant.

 In other words, if we want God to take an active interest in our well-being during that time, we should understand the principle of reciprocity and take an active interest in Him at this time.
-If we diligently guard the things He has committed to our trust, He will do the same for us.
+If we diligently guard what He has committed to our trust, He will do the same for us.

 Jesus' brother, James, provides insight into the perseverance that Christ wants us to have: "My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience.
 But let patience have its perfect work, that you may be perfect and complete, lacking nothing" (James 1:2-4).